awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-pull-request.md

    + The branch, tag, HEAD, or other fully qualified reference for the destination of the changes to use in the merge evaluation \(with the \-\-destination\-commit\-specifier option\)\.
    + The merge option to use \(with the \-\-merge\-option option\)

-   For example, to view whether there are any merge conflicts between the tip of a source branch named *my\-feature\-branch* and a destination branch named *master* in a repository named `MyDemoRepo`:
+   For example, to view whether there are any merge conflicts between the tip of a source branch named *my\-feature\-branch* and a destination branch named *main* in a repository named `MyDemoRepo`:

    ```
-   aws codecommit get-merge-conflicts --repository-name MyDemoRepo --source-commit-specifier my-feature-branch --destination-commit-specifier master --merge-option FAST_FORWARD_MERGE
+   aws codecommit get-merge-conflicts --repository-name MyDemoRepo --source-commit-specifier my-feature-branch --destination-commit-specifier main --merge-option FAST_FORWARD_MERGE
    ```

    If successful, this command returns output similar to the following: